menu

 Demographics

-The percentage of people in Crown City with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.30% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Crown City is quite a bit lower than the national average among all cities of 21.84%: just 10.30% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Crown City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crown City residents report their race to be White.
 Important ancestries of people in Crown City include Irish, German, English, European, and Czech.